FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ### Purchase Rows

-All commitment discount purchases appear with a positive `BilledCost`, `PricingCategory:Committed`, and the commitment discount's id as both the `ResourceId` and `CommitmentDiscountId` value.
-In-advance purchases appear as a single record also with `ChargeCategory:Purchase`, `ChargeFrequency:One-Time`, and the commitment discount's entire purchased quantity, `CommitmentDiscountPurchasedQuantity`, and units, `CommitmentDiscountUnit` for the term.
+All commitment discount purchases appear with a positive `BilledCost`, `PricingCategory` as "Committed", and the commitment discount's id populating both the `ResourceId` and `CommitmentDiscountId` value.
+Upfront purchases appear as a single record also with `ChargeCategory` as "Purchase", `ChargeFrequency` as "One-Time", and the total quantity and units for commitment discount's term as `CommitmentDiscountPurchasedQuantity` and `CommitmentDiscountUnit`, respectively.

-Monthly purchases are spread across all corresponding charge periods of the term also with `ChargeCateogry:Purchase`, `ChargeFrequency:One-Time`, and the commitment discount's purchase quantity, `CommitmentDiscountPurchasedQuantity`, and units, `CommitmentDiscountUnit` for the charge period.
+Monthly purchases are allocated across all corresponding charge periods of the term when `ChargeCateogry` is "Purchase", `ChargeFrequency` is "One-Time". and the commitment discount's purchase quantity, `CommitmentDiscountPurchasedQuantity`, and units, `CommitmentDiscountUnit` are reflected only for that charge period.

-Using the same example as above, various purchase for a one-year, spend-based commitment discount with a $1.00 hourly commitment purchased on Jan 1, 2023 can be seen as:
+Using the same commitment discount example as above, a one-year, spend-based commitment discount with a $1.00 hourly commitment purchased on Jan 1, 2023, various purchase options can occur:

-#### In-Advance
+#### Scenario #1: Upfront

-The entire commitment is billed _once_ during the first charge period of the term for $8,670 (24 hours \* 365 days \* $1.00).
+The entire commitment is billed _once_ during the first charge period of the term for $8,670 (derived as `24 hours * 365 days * $1.00`).

 ```json
 [